 It can’t just be dinner.
 We have to add in a cocktail drink (or brewery) before it, and maybe a concert after it.

-Last week, we drove 40-minutes down to Johnston County in partnership with the visitors bureau for a unique day trip and couples date experience.
+We drove 40-minutes down to Johnston County from Raleigh in partnership with the visitors bureau for a unique day trip and couples date experience.

 We started in Smithfield for lunch, shopping, wine tasting, and learning about the life of local sophisticated icon, Ava Gardner, and ended with a delicious dinner and fantastic craft cocktails in Clayton.